awsdocs/aws-dms-user-guide/doc_source/CHAP_Validating.md

   + **Preparing table**—Preparing the table enabled in the migration task for validation\.
   + **Pending revalidation**—All rows in the table are pending validation after the table was updated\.
 + **ValidationPending**—The number of records that have been migrated to the target, but that haven't yet been validated\.
 + **ValidationSuspended**—The number of records that AWS DMS can't compare\.
 For example, if a record at the source is constantly being updated, AWS DMS can't compare the source and the target\.
-For more information, see [Error handling task settings](CHAP_Tasks.CustomizingTasks.TaskSettings.ErrorHandling.md)
 + **ValidationFailed**—The number of records that didn't pass the data validation phase\.
-For more information, see [Error handling task settings](CHAP_Tasks.CustomizingTasks.TaskSettings.ErrorHandling.md)\.

 You can view the data validation information using the console, the AWS CLI, or the AWS DMS API\.
 + On the console, you can choose to validate a task when you create or modify the task\.
 To view the data validation report using the console, choose the task on the **Tasks** page and choose the **Table statistics** tab in the details section\.